broady/tygor/CONTRIBUTING.md

 ### Prerequisites

-- Go 1.21 or later
+- Go 1.23 or later
 - Docker (for local CI testing)
-- Node.js 18+ or Bun (for running TypeScript examples and tests)
+- Bun (for TypeScript packages and examples)
-- npm (comes with Node.js)

 ### Initial Setup